vmactions/solaris-vm/README.md

 However, the MacOS support virtualization.
 It has VirtualBox installed.

-So, we run the Solaris VM in VirbualBox on MacOS.
+So, we run the Solaris VM in VirtualBox on MacOS.